SergeyDushin/NetThingsOS/README.md

 4. Connection to the several IoT platforms
 5. Local data storage
 6. Custom data processing
-7. Network security features to protect the IoT system amnd data
+7. Network security features to protect the IoT system and data
 8. Running on different ARM and AMD based platforms
 9. Time and location services
 10. System helth monitoring and hardware reservation